Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Data Collection

-We will also maintain our public Github repository so that other researchers are able to access tweet IDs that are pertinent to the Ukraine-Russia conflict, as misinformation and influence campaigns have already been detected in the narratives being pushed -- both on and off Twitter.
+We host the dataset on our public GitHub repository so that other researchers are able to access tweet IDs that are pertinent to the Ukraine-Russia conflict, as misinformation and influence campaigns have already been detected in the narratives being pushed -- both on and off Twitter.
 To remain in compliance with Twitter's Terms \& Conditions, we are not permitted to publicly release text or metadata pertaining to any specific tweet outside of their tweet IDs.
-As a result, we will be continuously publishing tweet IDs so that researchers can use the Twitter API or third party tools, such as \textit{Hydrator}\footnote{\url{https://github.com/DocNow/hydrator}} or \textit{Twarc},\footnote{\url{https://github.com/DocNow/twarc}} to obtain the raw tweet payload.
-We note here that for any tweet that has been removed from Twitter, or if the account that posted a tweet has been deleted, suspended or banned, researchers will be unable to retrieve the tweet content through Twitter's API.
+As a result, we have published tweet IDs so that researchers can use the Twitter API or third-party tools, such as \textit{Hydrator}\footnote{\url{https://github.com/DocNow/hydrator}} or \textit{Twarc},\footnote{\url{https://github.com/DocNow/twarc}} to obtain the raw tweet payload.
+We note here that for any tweet that has been removed from Twitter \cite{pierri2022does}, or if the account that posted a tweet has been deleted, suspended, or banned, researchers will be unable to retrieve the tweet content through Twitter's API.
+Researchers can also ensure that their datasets are in compliance with Twitter's Terms \& Conditions through Twitter's batch compliance endpoint to remove any tweets that have since been removed or hidden from public Twitter feeds.\footnote{\url{https://developer.twitter.com/en/docs/twitter-api/compliance/batch-compliance/quick-start}}